willros/nanomux_c/README.md

 # nanomux_c

 Demultiplex your nanopore (or other) reads! `nanomux` fuzzy matching useful for noisy reads.
-Written entirely in C, so should compile on most platforms.
-Depends on `pthreads`.
+Written entirely in C, so should compile on most systems.
+It will not work in Windows yet, because it depends on `pthreads` other POSIX specific API.
+Will try to change this in the future.

 In the repo, you can also find `nanotrim` – a small threaded program which you can use to filter out reads with a mean quality and between length between min and max.